michaelmacinnis/oh/doc/manual.md

 #### _root_

-All variables in oh belong to an environment.
-These environments are chained.
-The top-level environment is called `_root_`.
+All variables in oh belong to a context.
+These contexts are chained.
+The top-level context is called `_root_`.

 #### Method